 3 fall email designs we love

-The start of fall is a busy time for ecommerce stores, and every day hundreds marketers use Klaviyo to create beautiful newsletters.
+The start of fall is a busy time for ecommerce stores, and every day hundreds marketers use Klaviyo to create beautiful newsletter templates.
 Here are three from the past week that we think are especially well crafted and why.

 Like their furniture, 2Modern’s email design is sleek, minimalist, and contemporary.
 This simple layout incorporates an autumn theme without being too in-your-face about it.
 They include fall colors in the text, line breaks, and featured products, but still retain their signature cool, blue branding in the header and footer.
 The email is long, but packed with photos and links to make it engaging.
 2Modern includes a call to action midway through, which both breaks up the scheme and offers a deal to entice recipients to buy.
 In fact, the email contains a total of four large calls to action, and the repeated “Save 15% now” link at the end of each product description reinforces the reason for the email.

 Karmaloop focuses less on a fall-themed layout and more on fall-themed products.
 Like 2Modern, they include their branding and quick links in the header and footer, and fill the email with images that redirect to their site.
 They have similar call to action buttons, too, that repeat the same “Shop Now” message.
 What’s especially great about Karmaloop’s email is that it anticipates its recipients’ needs.
 Cold-weather products are highlighted, reflecting the changing seasons and covering all the bases when it comes to fall fashion.
-They also include a gif, which is a clever, eye-catching way to display their reversible bomber jacket.
+They also include a GIF in their email.
+Using video elements in email is a clever, eye-catching way to display their reversible bomber jacket.

 3. Blank Label